JetBrains/Qodana/topics/qodana-yaml.md

       deep: false
 ```

+where
-* **threshold** – license detection threshold value from 0.0 to 1.0 to
+* `threshold` is the license detection threshold value from 0.0 to 1.0
-* **includeText** – include license text license was detected by to the report or not
+* `includeText` specifies whether to add the license text by which the license ID was recognized to the report or not
-* **deep** – run deep license detection – check every file and always detect licenses from dependencies, even when they were declared on package level.
+* `deep` specifies whether to run a deep license detection: check every file and always detect licenses from dependencies, even when they were declared on the package level

-### Example with different options
+### An example with different License Audit overrides

 ```yaml
 failThreshold: 100